vippsas/vipps-solutions/taxi-companies/pay-through-taxi-app.md

 Upon authorization, the Vipps app should automatically redirect the customer to your app.
 Confirm that the order has been successful in your app.

 ### Step 5.
-Complete the journey

-After the drive is complete, calculate how much the customer owes.

-### Step 6.
 Capture the amount due

-After final amount is confirmed, do a
+After the drive is complete, calculate how much the customer owes and do a [partial capture](https://developer.vippsmobilepay.com/docs/APIs/epayment-api/operations/capture#partial-capture).
-[partial capture](https://developer.vippsmobilepay.com/docs/APIs/epayment-api/operations/capture#partial-capture).

 Check the status of the captured payment.